geomagpy/magpy/README.md

         mp.plot(flaggeddata,['f'],annotate=True)
         flaggeddata.write(tmpdir,format_type='IMAGCDF',addflags=True)

 The `addflags` option denotes that flagging information will be added to the ImagCDF format.
 Please note that this is still under development and thus content and format specifications may change.
 So please use it only for test purposes and not for archiving.
-To read flagged ImagCDF data just use the normal read command, and activate annotation for plotting.
+To read and view flagged ImagCDF data, just use the normal read command, and activate annotation for plotting.

         new = read('/tmp/cnb_20120802_000000_PT1S_1.cdf')
         mp.plot(new,['f'],annotate=True)